2487411142/RecommandationSystem/README.md

 8. Then start the backend file: python app.py

 # File description
-Kafka_messages: This folder stores all the Kafka messages, this is just for your reference, the original copy is on AWS S3.
+**Kafka_messages**: This folder stores all the Kafka messages, this is just for your reference, the original copy is on AWS S3.

-result: This folder stores transformed kafka messages and the prediction result.
+**result**: This folder stores transformed kafka messages and the prediction result.

-web: This folder stores web frontend and backend code.
+**web**: This folder stores web frontend and backend code.

-ML_time_wighted.py: This is our first version of the Spark ETL code with ML.
+**ML_time_wighted.py**: This is our first version of the Spark ETL code with ML.
 It does not perform well, but we are providing it here for your reference.

-ml-count.py: This is our final version of the Spark ETL code with ML.
+**ml-count.py**: This is our final version of the Spark ETL code with ML.

-messagePublisher.py: This code read in csv file and publish messages to kafka topic.
+**messagePublisher.py**: This code read in csv file and publish messages to kafka topic.

 # Kafka info & Commands